Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 It also has access to all of the operations and like the **[Resource]Operations** object is already scoped to a specific resource in Azure.

-### Migrating from current to preview versions
-There are core differences between the current and new preview SDK.
-The main ones are:

-- The introduction of Resource Operations.
-- A structured Resource Identifier.

-You can learn more about the main differences [in this document]<---(docs\MigratingFromCurrentToPreview.md)--> and reading the examples below.

 ## Examples
 ### Add a tag to a virtual machine
  Imagine that our company requires all virtual machines to be tagged with the owner and we are tasked with writing a program to add the tag to any missing virtual machines in a given resource group.